boggs2louky/EAP/README.md

 U.S. Bureau of Economic Analysis, Imports of Goods and Services [IMPGS], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/IMPGS, October 17, 2022.

+Please also see the following link from the Bureau of Economic Analysis:  https://www.bea.gov/resources/methodologies/nipa-handbook